UN says Yemen’s warring parties agree to renew truce

 He said he will mediate talks between the warring parties to solidify the new truce, and to eventually reach a political settlement to end the conflict.

-The fighting erupted in 2014 when Iran-backed Houthi rebels descended from their northern enclave and took over the capital of Sanaa, forcing the internationally recognized government to flee.
+The fighting erupted in 2014 when the Houthi rebels descended from their northern enclave and took over the capital of Sanaa, forcing the internationally recognized government to flee into exile in Saudi Arabia.
 A Saudi-led coalition entered the war in early 2015 to try to restore the government to power.
+The conflict eventually descended into a proxy war between Saudi Arabia and Iran.

 The provisions of the original truce included reopening the roads around the besieged city of Taiz, establishing two commercial flights a week between Sanaa and Jordan and Egypt, and also allowing 18 vessels carrying fuel into the port of Hodeida.
-Both Sanaa and Hodeida are controlled by the rebels.
+Both Sanaa and Hodeida are controlled by the Houthi rebels.

 In recent weeks, commercial flights have resumed from Yemen’s capital, Sanaa, and fuel shipments have arrived.
 However, the opening the roads around Taiz remains a contested issue.
 Both sides have yet to agree on a framework for lifting the blockade on the key city.